sunny/rateaux/README.md

 ## Install

-Add these line to your app's Gemfile:
+Add these lines to your app's Gemfile:

 ```ruby
 # Rake tasks for Rails